sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ##Resources &amp; URIs

 URIs are first class citizen's in DollarScript.
 They refer to a an arbitrary resource, usually remote, that can be accessed using the specified protocol and location.
-Static URIs can be referred to directly without quotation marks, dynamic URIs can be built using the `uri` operator
+Static URIs can be referred to directly without quotation marks, dynamic URIs can be built by casting to a uri using the `as` operator.

 ```dollar
 search="Unikitty"

 dynamicURI= ("camel:http://google.com?q="+search) as uri

 marinaVideos = << camel:https://itunes.apple.com/search?term=Marina+And+The+Diamonds&entity=musicVideo
 @@ marinaVideos.results each { $1.trackViewUrl }
 ```

 In this example we've requested a single value (using `<+`) from a uri and assigned the value to `marinaVideos` then we simply iterate over the results  using `each` and each value (passed in to the scope as `$1`) we extract the `trackViewUrl`.
 The each operator returns a list of the results and that is what is passed to standard out.

-``

 ##Using Java